collapsed-stacks/startups/questions/8518/in-the-invoices-i-give-to-customer-should-i-also-show-the-amount-customer-paid.md

 - tagged: `taxes`, `india`
 - score: 2

-<p>In my country the customer can withhold a percentage of the payment that is due to me and pay it forward to the government directly as income tax.
-If my total annual income is below the national allowed threshold, the deduced money is refunded back to me by the government (not the customer).</p>
+In my country the customer can withhold a percentage of the payment that is due to me and pay it forward to the government directly as income tax.
+If my total annual income is below the national allowed threshold, the deduced money is refunded back to me by the government (not the customer).

-<p>So in a way the customer paid the full amount, but I am lost here, should I show the full amount in the invoice or just the money I actually received.
-Or is the question too specific and I should as a lawyer instead.</p>
+So in a way the customer paid the full amount, but I am lost here, should I show the full amount in the invoice or just the money I actually received.
+Or is the question too specific and I should as a lawyer instead.

 ## Answer 8582